grafana-toolbox/grafana-pandas-datasource/README.rst

 =========
 .. note::

-    The host where this service is running can be accessed from the Grafana Docker container using the hostname ``host.docker.internal``.
+    The host where the datasource service is running can be accessed from the Grafana Docker container using the hostname ``host.docker.internal``.

 You can have a quickstart by putting ``examples/sinewave-midnights/datasource.json``